From reducing waste to saving energy, here's some small switches that can make a big difference in the green-living stakes

 As a wise frog puppet once said: “It’s not easy being green.”

 Kermit wasn’t wrong, but as environmental awareness spreads, it’s certainly getting easier.
-Indeed, whether you live in a town or the countryside, following some simple steps (along with some bigger ones, practicalities and budget permitting) could turn your home from a fuel-guzzling glut of greenhouse gases, into something approaching more of an environmentalist’s Eden.
+Indeed, whether you live the main city or towards the outskirts of Dubai, following some simple steps (along with some bigger ones, practicalities and budget permitting) could turn your home from a fuel-guzzling glut of greenhouse gases, into something approaching more of an environmentalist’s Eden.

 Watch out for wasteful waterworks